gradio-app/gradio/CONTRIBUTING.md

 It's helpful to know the overall structure of the repository so that you can focus on the part of the source code you'd like to contribute to

-* `/gradio`: contains the source code for the actual Python library
+* `/gradio`: contains the Python source code for the library
-   * `/gradio/interface.py`: contains the source code for the core `Interface` class
+   * `/gradio/interface.py`: contains the Python source code for the core `Interface` class
+* `/frontend`: contains the HTML/JS/CSS source code for the library
-* `/test`: contains unit tests for the Python library
+* `/test`: contains Python unit tests for the library
+* `/demo`: contains demos that are used in the documentation as well as for integration tests
 * `/website`: contains the code for the Gradio website (www.gradio.app).
 See the README in the `/website` folder for more details